-The SQL Server Management Studio (SSMS) tutorial introduces you to the integrated environment for managing your SQL Server infrastructure.
-SQL Server Management Studio presents a graphical interface for configuring, monitoring, and administering instances of SQL Server.
+SQL Server Management Studio (SSMS) tutorials introduce you to the integrated environment for managing your SQL Server infrastructure.
+SQL Server Management Studio presents a graphical interface for configuring, monitoring, and administering Azure SQL Database, Azure SQL Database managed instance, Azure SQL Data Warehouse, and instances of SQL Server.
 It also allows you to deploy, monitor, and upgrade the data-tier components used by your applications, such as databases.
 SQL Server Management Studio also provides Transact-SQL, MDX, DMX, and XML language editors for editing and debugging scripts.

 What You Will Learn

 These tutorials will help you understand the presentation of information in SSMS and how to take advantage of its features.

 The best way to get acquainted with SSMS is through hands-on practice.
 These tutorials will familiarize you with the various features available within SSMS.
 These tutorials will teach you how to manage the components of SSMS and how to find the features that you use regularly.

 In this Tutorial, you learn how to connect to your SQL Server instance.
 You will also learn some basic Transact-SQL (T-SQL) commands to create and then query a new database.

 In this Tutorial, you learn how to script out various objects in SSMS, including databases and queries.

 In this Tutorial, you learn how to work with the pre-built Templates within SSMS.
 The templates are a little-known feature that stores a number of Transact-SQL code snippets for various database administration tasks.